Partnership Aims to Mentor the Next Generation of National Security Workers

 Stratfor is the world’s leading private intelligence company providing individuals and corporations with breaking intelligence, in-depth analysis, assessments and forecasts on global political, economic, security, and public policy issues.
 Through its unrivalled blend of strategic and tactical expertise, Stratfor helps clients protect their assets, diminish risk and increase opportunities to compete in the global market.
 Stratfor’s services include free intelligence reports, subscription-based access and confidential consulting.
 For more information, please visit www.stratfor.com.

-where to order prednisone online About The Lint Center:
+About The Lint Center:

 The Lint Center for National Security Studies, Inc., founded in 2007, is a non-profit IRS 501 (c) (3) organization created to award merit-based scholarships biannually for Counterintelligence and National Security Workers, their children and scholars, and to advance the study of National Security, cross-cultural studies, and global understanding.
 The Center, an IRS approved charity, is veteran and minority operated and managed.
 For more information, please visit www.LintCenter.org.